NHirose/learning-language-navigation/README.md

 ##### Record the rosbag:
 Run this command to teleoperate the robot with the joystick and camera.
 This command opens up three windows
-1. launch the robot driver: please launch the robot driver and setup the node, which eable us to run the robot via a topic of `geometry_msgs/Twist` for the velocity commands, `/cmd_vel`.
+1. Launch the robot driver: please launch the robot driver and setup the node, which eable us to run the robot via a topic of `geometry_msgs/Twist` for the velocity commands, `/cmd_vel`.
-2. launch the camera driver: please launch the `usb_cam` node for the camera.
+2. Launch the camera driver: please launch the `usb_cam` node for the camera.
-3. launch the joystic driver: please launch the joystic driver to publish `/cmd_vel`.
+3. Launch the joystic driver: please launch the joystic driver to publish `/cmd_vel`.
 4. `rosbag record /usb_cam/image_raw -o <bag_name>`: This command isn’t run immediately (you have to click Enter).
 It will be run in the vint_release/deployment/topomaps/bags directory, where we recommend you store your rosbags.

 Once you are ready to record the bag, run the `rosbag record` script and teleoperate the robot on the map you want the robot to follow.
 When you are finished with recording the path, kill the `rosbag record` command, and then kill all sessions.